vocobox/vocobox/README.md

 Charts are powered by <a href="https://github.com/jzy3d/jzy3d-api">Jzy3d</a>.
 Vocobox has drived Jzy3d improvements on 2D charts (primitives, time charts, etc).

+Charts are used as synthetizer command logs : parameter changes of the synthetizer are tracked and mapped to multiple charts.

 <table>
   <tr>